CBEP-SoCB-Details/Wolfs_Neck_N_Deposition/Graphics/NTN_Aggregated_graphics.md

 annual_data <- annual_data %>%
   mutate(fully_valid = Criteria1 >= 75 & Criteria2 >= 90 & Criteria3 >= 75)
 ```

+It is worth pointing out that for all years, Criteria2 (precipitation
+coverage) is 100% or near 100%.
+Where these years fail to meet data
+quality criteria, it is because of lack of valid samples.
+All years have
+at least 70% of rainfall with valid samples.

 ## Trend Graphic